Section508Coordinators/ACRT/README.md

 This is browser based standalone application which records accessibility test results from testers.All input data will be stored as JSON &/or html file in local machine which can be shared with others as needed.
 Information on JSON file can be further manipulated for analytics and reporting purposes as your need.

 ## Getting Started
 1) Download files to your local machine from repository, default location is Downloads folder.
 For instruction how to download from GitHub visit [Download](https://www.wikihow.com/Download-a-GitHub-Folder ).
-2)Once downloaded, unzip/extract files.
+Once downloaded, unzip/extract files.
-3) Refer to **'ACRTTrainingManual'** inside 'Resources' folder for detail instruction.
+2) Refer to **'ACRTTrainingManual'** inside 'Resources' folder for detail instruction.

 ## Instruction to use application